 The benefits described above aren’t available for direct investments in QOZs.
 Rather, you must invest through a QOF — a corporation or partnership (including an LLC taxed as a partnership) dedicated to investing in QOZs.
 To qualify, at least 90% of a fund’s assets must consist of “QOZ property.”
 Virtually anyone can create and manage a QOF, ranging from individuals who establish single-investor funds to defer capital gains to sponsors of multi-investor funds.

 QOZ property includes QOZ business property — tangible property that’s used by a trade or business within a QOZ and meets certain requirements.
 It also includes equity interests in corporations or partnerships that qualify as QOZ stock or QOZ partnership interests.
-To qualify, the entity must meet several requirements, including a requirement that “substantially all” of its tangible property (defined by the proposed regs to mean 70%) is QOZ business property.
+To qualify, the entity must meet several requirements, including a requirement that “substantially all” of its tangible property (defined by the proposed regulations to mean 70%) is QOZ business property.

 It’s important to recognize that you can’t simply invest cash in a QOF and enjoy the tax benefits provided by the QOZ program.
 Rather, you must first recognize capital gain by selling or exchanging property and then essentially “roll over” some or all of the gain by reinvesting cash in a QOF within 180 days.
 You can use a QOF to defer gains from virtually any capital asset — real estate, publicly traded stock, business interests, even artwork and other collectibles.